Planning walkable neighbourhoods in Queensland

 Practice Notes

 Front cover of the practice notes.
-The guide added a set of practice notes in 2020 and they are supported by real life examples.
+Real life examples are included in a set of practice notes.
 They cover:

 1. Walkable and Legible Neighbourhoods